quant525/Multi_Quant_Strategies--APAC-US-markets/Asymmetric Skew-Aware Trend Engine/README.md

 ## 📌 Strategy Performance Report (Backtested Period : From June 2001 to June 2025)

-This repository summarizes the performance of a trading strategy applied to Taiwan Index Futures (TXF), highlighting core performance metrics, risk statistics, and trade breakdown.
+This repository summarizes the performance of a trading strategy applied to Hang Seng Index Futures (HSI), highlighting core performance metrics, risk statistics, and trade breakdown.

 ## 📊 Performance Ratios